HyperNylium/Management_Panel/README.md

 ## Upcoming update ideas
 - `Updater.exe` will overwrite all files while updating instead of downloading a `.zip` file
+- Thinking of re-designing `YT_Downloader` into a more terminal style.
+What do you think?

 ## Things to keep in mind